miguelaaguilar/CarND-Advanced-Lane-Lines-P2/writeup.md

 #### 1. Project Video

 The following is the result after applying the lane detection pipeline to the project video.
+The lane detection is satisfactory.

 [Output project video](./output_videos/project_output.mp4)

 #### 2. Challenge Video

 The following is the result after applying the lane detection pipeline to the challenge video.
+The lane detection is satisfactory.

 [Output challenge video](./output_videos/challenge_output.mp4)

 #### 3. Harder Challenge Video

 The following is the result after applying the lane detection pipeline to the harder challenge video.
+The lane detection pipeline needs improvements to handle this video.

 [Output harder challenge video](./output_videos/harder_challenge_output.mp4)